 If you are sick, you should take steps you normally would when sick, including caring for your health, contacting your healthcare provider and not attending class if there’s a chance you could be contagious.
 In the event you miss a necessary in-person class due to illness, contact your instructor to arrange a plan to make up coursework.

-According to the Washington State Department of Health, if you have traveled from overseas where coronavirus has been spreading (see CDC travel notices) or been in close contact with someone with confirmed COVID-19 (novel coronavirus), and feel sick with fever, cough or difficulty breathing, call your health care provider first.
+If you have a fever, cough, difficulty breathing, or other symptoms of COVID-19, call your health care provider first.
 They will provide you with instructions for seeking care so that you do not expose others.
 There are many causes of fevers, coughs and other respiratory symptoms.
-Most clinics have surgical masks that you may be asked to wear while in the clinic.
-Protect others and wear a mask if asked.
+Protect others and wear a mask.
 Wash your hands.
 Cover your cough or sneeze.
 If you are ill, stay home.

 If you do not have a health care provider, use MultiCare’s free virtual care services.
 Use the promo code COVID19 and they will waive the regular $25 fee.

 The Washington Department of Health has established a call center to address questions from the public.
 If you have questions about how the virus is spread or what to do if you have symptoms, call 1-800-525-0127 and press #.

 In situations that are uncertain and evolving such as this, it’s understandable to feel stressed or anxious.
 Here are some resources:

 - Contact the Highline Counseling Center at (206) 592-3353.

 - Listen to the Coronavirus Anxiety podcast from the American Psychological Association (transcript is also available).